The Flying Wallendas: History

 Nik Wallenda became the first aerialist to walk directly over Niagara Falls on June 15, 2012, from the United States into Canada.
 Wearing a safety harness as required by ABC television, he crossed at the river's widest point.

 Nik Wallenda is the first aerialist to walk over the Little Colorado River Gorge at the Grand Canyon.
 The event was broadcast live on the Discovery Channel.
 He used a 2-inch wire and made the journey without a harness or safety net.
 The canyon is 1400 ft wide and 1500 ft deep.

 There are several branches of the Wallendas performing today, comprising most of Karl's grandchildren.
 They still perform regularly and have achieved recognition in Guinness World Records.
 On November 2, 2014, Nik successfully crossed between two Chicago skyscrapers: the west tower of Marina City and the Leo Burnett Building.
 After accomplishing this feat, he successfully crossed the two towers of Marina City while wearing a blindfold in cold conditions with strong winds.
 He set two world records, one for the highest incline—19 degrees between the west tower and the Leo Burnett building—and one for the highest blindfolded wire walk, between the two towers of Marina City.
 Both crossings were broadcast live on Discovery Channel.

-In February 2017, a rehearsal of the troupe's eight-person pyramid high wire act for Circus Sarasota (an attempt at a new Guinness World Record for height) turned awry when the pyramid collapsed, plummeting five of the performers to the ground while three others, including Nik Wallenda, managed to cling to the wire.
+In February 2017, a rehearsal of the troupe's eight-person pyramid high wire act for Circus Sarasota (an attempt at a new Guinness World Record for height) went awry when the pyramid collapsed, plummeting five of the performers to the ground while three others, including Nik Wallenda, managed to cling to the wire.
 Miraculously no one was killed, but all five who fell were severely injured: Nik's sister Lijana Wallenda suffered the worst injuries, breaking nearly every bone in her face.

 On June 23, 2019, Nik and Lijana became the first individuals to successfully cross New York's Times Square on a tightrope, 25 stories above street level.
 The duo crossed from opposite ends of the wire, which measured 1300 ft long and was suspended between 1 Times Square and 2 Times Square.
 The stunt was broadcast live on ABC and marked Lijana's return to her first live performance since her accident.
 For the stunt, both Wallendas used safety harnesses, despite the family's long-standing objection to the use of safety devices.
 Although, unlike in Nik Wallenda's earlier Niagara Falls walk, they were not required, he admitted he felt the use of a harness was important for Lijana's first high-wire walk since her 2017 fall.

 Carla Wallenda, the last surviving child of the founder of the troupe, died in Sarasota, Florida, on March 6, 2021, at the age of 85.